Wei-Liu-1161456/LCC_Issue_Tracker/README.md

 # How to use LCC Issue Tracker Website

 ## Login
-Use the login page to log in, there are given data(Username and Password) in password_hash_generator.py to login, such as:
+Use the **login page** to log in.
+Default usernames and passwords are provided, and you can also find them in **password_hash_generator.py**.
+The credentials are as follows:
 ```sql
 Format: UserAccount(username, password, role)